-Despite no longer being part of the EU, Spain added the UK to the list for visa-exempt countries.
+Despite no longer being part of the EU, Spain has added the UK to the list for visa-exempt countries.
 This means that Brits can visit Spain for up to 90 days within a 180-day period.

-Keep in mind, you have to submit the visa application in the UK within 90 days on the intended travel date.
+You have to submit the visa application in the UK within 90 days on the intended travel date.
 You can’t file the application from within Spain.

-As a British resident, you must send the following documents to the Spanish Consulate in the UK:
+You need to submit the following documents to the Spanish Consulate in the UK:

 Factors that would hinder the successful relocation of British individuals: